-Exploring Battery Russell, you’re sure to gain a new level of respect for soldiers, past and present.
-While this particular battery is no longer active, it once played a substantial role in the defense of the Oregon coast during WWII.
-It’s one of my absolute favourite sites at Fort Stevens.
+Jacob and I both have a thing for history, so exploring Battery Russell at Fort Stevens is always a must when we make it down to Oregon.
+While this particular battery is no longer active, it once played an important role in the defense of the Oregon coast during WWII.
+It also happens to be one of my absolute favourite sites at Fort Stevens!

-Battery Russell, manned full-time only after the attack on Pearl Harbor in WWII, gained the nickname of ‘Squirrelsville’.
-With the housing quickly built and soldiers rotating in and out every few days, it wasn’t a popular station.
+Battery Russell was only manned full-time after the attack on Pearl Harbor in WWII.
+It wasn’t a popular station because the housing was quickly built and soldiers rotated in and out every few days.
+It even gained the unfortunate nickname of ‘Squirrelsville’.

 Attack on Fort Stevens